Cat Body Language | Cat Behaviorist Specialist | Cat Whisper

 Most of the vets I’ve had the pleasure to work with are fantastic, dedicated people.
 But behavior issues aren’t their specialty.
 Going to a non-behaviorist vet with a behavior problem is like getting psychiatric advice from your general practitioner.
 In fact, I’m often sought out by vets who have behavior issues with their own cats.
 The first piece of information they invariably give me arrives apologetically: “I didn’t get much training in animal behavior, you know.”

 Few if any veterinary schools even offer a course specifically on feline behavior.
 I’m amazed at this state of affairs.
 The instincts and behavior of the world’s most popular pet remain a mystery to the caregivers who could make the biggest difference in lives of cats and their owners.
 Even most animal behaviorists specialize in dogs.

 Cat owners live in an informational vacuum.
 The fact is, there are only several dozen people like me, trained in feline behavior, in North America.
 Even many of these “behaviorists” are vets who actually specialize in the occasional medical conditions that cause behavior issues.
 It’s time behavioral medicine was integrated into the curriculum at every veterinary college, especially for feline behavior.
 The good news is that while the field of cat behavior is relatively young, it is, finally, here.

-You can read Mieshelle’s whole story, and learn her breakthrough behavior techniques, in the forthcoming book, The Cat Whisperer (with co-author Cameron Powell). www.catwhispererbook.com
+You can read Mieshelle’s whole story, and learn her breakthrough behavior techniques, in her new book, The Cat Whisperer (with co-author Cameron Powell). www.catwhispererbook.com